vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Collision Matrix.md

 ---

 You can read more about this and see a copy of these matrices in the Unity docs [here](https://docs.unity3d.com/Manual/CollidersOverview.html).
+See [troubleshooting physics messages](../Programming/Physics%20Messages.md) for help with physics callbacks.